-A large bird approximately the size of a swan, which is almost completely covered in blue feathers, except the back as well as the back and top of head.
-It has a tubular red beak and a very long tongue.
-It is named for its peculiar tongue movement as it swings it tongue around in the air to catch flies.
+A large bird approximately the size of a swan, which is almost completely covered in feathers.
+The feathers are blue except the ones along the spine as well as the back and top of the head which are orange.
+It has a tubular red beak with a light blue pattern and a very long tongue.
+It is named for its peculiar tongue movement as it swings the tongue around in the air to catch flies and other bugs.
 Though it is able, this heavy bird rarely takes flight as it nests and feeds around ponds in lush areas.

 Anatomy & Morphology

 The Tossabeak has a long slender neck, a thick skull with a strong beak, a round low body and two relatively long stilt-like legs.
-It has a very long thin sticky tongue with peculiar movement patterns, which is it uses for some rather unusual feeding strategies.
+It has a very long thin sticky tongue with peculiar movement patterns, which is used for some rather unusual feeding strategies. *schematic of male and female drawn next to each other*

 Females are slightly larger and more aggressive than males, especially between mating seasons.
 This results in feathers in the head region being more ruffled in females than in males.
 Females prefer to stay at the same pond and will only move if they have social problems, lack of food, or if the pond dries out.
 In this case the females of the group will disperse, and males follow or lead their preferred females to a new nesting spot.
+Social problems might include inappropriate interactions with males mating other females, incompatibility with more dominant females, or accidents involving chicks.
 Males are smaller and have shorter legs than the females and generally avoid conflicts with other tossabeaks.
 In their attempts to impress females, they often appear clumsy as they vie for her attention side by side with other males.
 They spend much of their lives on the move as they can only stay with the same female after her chicks have become big enough to, or already left, till the end of mating season.
 He will typically return to that female for every mating season, but spend the time in between either visiting females at other nesting sites, or searching for new females.
 A successful male can have up to 4 female mates at different nesting sites.
 The smaller size of the males makes travelling easier and reduces their need for food.
-As they can only stay at good feeding sites with females for limited durations and must travel far in between, this is a great benefit for tossabeak males.
+As they can only stay at good feeding sites with females for limited durations and must travel far in between, this is a great benefit for tossabeak males. *nesting schedule and migration example for one male, calendar on the left, map with migration routes and nesting sites on the right*

 Genetics and Reproduction